utep-cs-systems-courses/python-intro-JuanGarciaReyes/readme.md

-In this lab, I just created a code that do the following tasks:
+<strong>In this lab, I just created a code that do the following tasks:</strong>